apache/causeway-site/content/how-tos/how-to-01-070-How-to-specify-the-icon-for-a-domain-entity.md

 The icon can be either static and fixed - meaning it is based on the object's class - or dynamic and changing - meaning it can change according to the object's state.
 For example, an `Order` could indicate its status (pending, shipped), or a `ToDoItem` could indicate if it is complete or not.

-The mechanism to locate up the icon is viewer-specific.
 In the [Wicket viewer](../components/viewers/wicket/about.html) there are two mechanisms for locating an icon/image, though one applies only to static icons.

-If the icon is static then it is located either:

-* (1.8.0-SNAPSHOT onwards) by specifying a [font awesome](http://fortawesome.github.io/Font-Awesome/) icon
-  for the class using either the [`@CssClassFa`](../reference/recognized-annotations/CssClassFa.html) annotation, or an equivalent entry in the [.layout.json](../components/viewers/wicket/dynamic-layouts.html) file.
+The viewer searches for a viewer in the following way:

-* else, provide an image file for the class, eg `ToDoItem.png`, picked up from a well-known location on the classpath.
+* if the icon is dynamically specified, then it attempts to load an image file (`.png`, `.gif` or `.jpg`) from a well-known location on the classpath; else

-If the icon is dynamic then it is located by the second mechanism only, that is:
+* (1.8.0-SNAPSHOT onwards) if the icon is statically specified, then it:

+    * first attempts to load a [font awesome](http://fortawesome.github.io/Font-Awesome/) icon if defined; else
-* provide an image file for the object, eg `ToDoItem-completed.png`, again picked up from a well-known location on the classpath.
+    * otherwise attempts to load an image file (`.png`, `.gif`, `.jpeg` or `.jpg`) from a well-known location on the classpath

-The sections below explain this in more detail.

-## Statically specified 'font awesome' icon

-The framework has a number of mechanisms to locate the image.
-By default, the framework will look for an image in the `images` directory (either from the classpath or from the filesystem) that has the same name as the object class.
-Multiple file extensions are searched for, including `.png`, `.gif` and `.jpg` (in order of preference).
-For example, fan object of type Customer it will look for `Customer.png`, `Customer.gif`, `Customer.jpg` etc.

-If the framework finds no such file, then it will work up the inheritance hierarchy to see if there is an icon matching the name of any of the super-classes, and use that instead.
-If no matching icon is found then the framework will look for an image called `default.png`, `default.gif` or `default.jpg` in the images directory, and if this has not been specified, then the framework will use its own default image for an icon.

-We strongly recommend that you adopt 'pascal case' as the convention for icon file names: if you have a class called OrderLine, then call the icon `OrderLine.png`.
-Actually, the framework will also recognise `orderline.png`, but some operating systems and deployment environments are case sensitive, so it is good practice to adopt an unambiguous convention.

-## Statically-specified image file
+* if all the above fail, then a default icon is provided

+The sections below provide explain (a) what code to add to the domain object and (b) where to put any image files on the classpath.

 ## Dynamically-specified image file

-Alternatively, you can use the `iconName`() method instead:
+To specify that an object should have a specific icon, implement  an `iconName()` method.
+This should return the *suffix* for an icon name; this is appended to the class name

+For example, to indicate that a `com.mycompany.todoapp.dom.TodoItem` object is either complete or incomplete, use:

     public String iconName() {
-        return "Person";
+        return isComplete()? "complete": "notComplete";
     }

-This makes it easy for more than one class to use the same icon, without having to duplicate the image file.
+If the method returns "complete", then the viewer will look for an icon file on the classpath as follows:

+* first, it will search in the same package as the domain class (1.8.0-SNAPSHOT):

+    * com/mycompany/todoapp/dom/TodoItem-complete.png
+    * com/mycompany/todoapp/dom/TodoItem-complete.gif
+    * com/mycompany/todoapp/dom/TodoItem-complete.jpeg
+    * com/mycompany/todoapp/dom/TodoItem-complete.jpg

+* failing that, it will search in the `images` package:

+    * images/TodoItem-complete.png
+    * images/TodoItem-complete.gif
+    * images/TodoItem-complete.jpeg
+    * images/TodoItem-complete.jpg

+The viewer stops searching as soon as a image file is found.

+## Statically-specified font awesome icon (1.8.0-SNAPSHOT)

+If a dynamic icon has not been specified, then the viewer will next attempt to load a [font awesome](http://fortawesome.github.io/Font-Awesome/) icon.

+For this, the class needs to be annotated with the [`@CssClassFa`](../reference/recognized-annotations/CssClassFa.html) annotation:

+    @CssClass("fa fa-check-square-o")
+    public class TodoItem {
+        ...
+    }

+## Statically-specified image file

+If neither an `iconName()` nor an `@CssClassFa` annotation has been found, then the viewer will search for an image file based on the class's name.

+For example, a `com.mycompany.todoapp.dom.TodoItem` object will search:

+* first, in the same package as the domain class (1.8.0-SNAPSHOT):

+    * com/mycompany/todoapp/dom/TodoItem.png
+    * com/mycompany/todoapp/dom/TodoItem.gif
+    * com/mycompany/todoapp/dom/TodoItem.jpeg
+    * com/mycompany/todoapp/dom/TodoItem.jpg

+* and failing that, it will search in the `images` package:

+    * images/TodoItem-complete.png
+    * images/TodoItem-complete.gif
+    * images/TodoItem-complete.jpeg
+    * images/TodoItem-complete.jpg

+So, this is basically the same algorithm as for dynamically specified icons, without the suffix specified in the `iconName()` method.